pro3d/webExamples/README.md

  >2.
 ALL .html job listings in each of the /_site/webExamples/2013/MM/DD subdirectories
 NOTE: Since we are essentially cloning a repo cross-domain, __a well documented weakpoint of Jekyll at the moment__, these irritating edits are sadly required..

-How you edit these is up to you, locally via text editor, or you can click the Edit Button on Github.com.
+How you edit these is up to you, locally via text editor, or you can click the Edit Button on Github.com;
-**Just as fast if you don't mind pushing broken CSS links for a minute.**
+**IF you don't mind pushing broken CSS links for a minute.**
 ```bash
 CHANGE ALL INSTANCES OF href="/css/fileName.css" to href="/webExamples/css/fileName.css" to match the gh-pages path.
 ```